kronostechnologies/graphql-framework/src-docs/docs/getting-started.md

 # Getting started

-Beforehand, it is important to know that this library does not provide an out-of-the-box solution.
-As such, some amount of PHP knowledge is required, and ideally a Web framework should encapsulate the GraphQL endpoint.
-One such as [Laravel](https://laravel.com), [Slim](https://www.slimframework.com/) or [Symfony](https://symfony.com/).
-All you truly need is a way to read and write PSR-7 objects from/to the client.
+Beforehand, it is important to know that this library does not provide a standalone solution.
+As such, some amount of PHP knowledge is required, and ideally a Web framework should encapsulate the GraphQL endpoint (such as [Laravel](https://laravel.com), [Slim](https://www.slimframework.com/) or [Symfony](https://symfony.com/)).
+All you truly need is a way to read and write [PSR-7](https://www.php-fig.org/psr/psr-7/) objects from/to the client.
 Afterwards, you can handle incoming HTTP requests as GraphQL requests.

 ## Requirements

 * A project with an initialized composer.json
-* A project with an initialized Gruntfile and package.json
+* A project with an initialized package.json and Gruntfile.js
 * Some way to read and write PSR-7 request objects to/from the client
 * An endpoint dedicated to GraphQL